Extradition

 Extradition Process

-The extradition process begins with the submission of an extradition request.
-This request includes information about the identity of the person sought, a description of the crime for which the individual is wanted, and the legal basis for extradition.
+The extradition proceedings begins with the submission of an extradition request.
+Extradition requests include information about the identity of the person sought, a description of the crime for which the individual is wanted, and the legal basis for international extradition.
 Upon receiving the request, the state to which it has been directed evaluates it to ensure it complies with international and national legal standards.

 The key stages of the extradition process include: